TriValleyCoderDojo/beginner-web/session3/README.md

 ## Transitions

-At the end of last week we learned how to do a transition when you hover over a ```li```.
+At the end of last session we learned how to do a transition when you hover over a ```li```.
 Let's try making that cooler by experimenting with some modifications...

 ```css
 li:hover {